 These smashed potatoes are baby potatoes that are boiled until tender, then smashed flat, topped with garlic and herb butter, and roasted until crispy and browned.
 A unique and unexpected potato preparation that always gets rave reviews!

-You can never go wrong with potatoes, whether it’s baked potato wedges, crock pot mashed potatoes, or these simple but satisfying smashed potatoes.
+You can never go wrong with potato side dishes, whether it’s Irish colcannon, baked potato wedges, crock pot mashed potatoes, or this simple but satisfying smashed potatoes recipe.

 Smashed potatoes on a sheet pan, topped with garlic butter and parsley.

-When I’m looking for an easy side dish that I know the whole family will love, I turn to smashed potatoes.
-I love this dish because it’s simple to make, and can be flavored in so many different ways!
+When I’m looking for an easy side dish that I know the whole family will love, I turn to crispy smashed potatoes.
+I love this dish because it’s simple to make, and you can add so many different flavors to customize it to your tastes!

-The first step in this recipe is to boil baby potatoes in salted water until they’re tender.
+The first step in this recipe is to boil baby potatoes in salted water in a large pot until they’re tender.
 Place the potatoes on a sheet pan, then carefully flatten them.
 Drizzle a mixture of melted butter, garlic, herbs and parmesan cheese over the potatoes.
-Bake the potatoes until they’re golden brown and crispy, then serve and enjoy.
+Place the baking sheet in the oven.
+Roast the potatoes until they’re golden brown and crispy outside and tender inside, then add parsley, serve and enjoy.

 Baby potatoes in a pot of water.

-• I typically use the bottom of a drinking glass to smash my potatoes.
+• I typically use the bottom of a drinking glass to flatten my potatoes.
 You can also use the flat end of a meat mallet, a potato masher or a measuring cup.
-Try to gently smash the potato so that it flattens, but stays in one piece.
+Try to gently mash the potato so that it flattens, but stays in one piece.

 Flattened potatoes on a sheet pan.